 Authorized Signers for Real Property

-If the LLC is involved with buying and selling real property, such as real estate or vehicles, enter the name and address of all individuals who are authorized to sign these types of documents.
+If the LLC is involved with buying and selling real property, such as real estate or vehicles, enter the name and address of all authorized individuals to sign these types of documents.
 If the LLC is not involved in real property transactions, skip this section.

 - Bizee – Best prices for additional business services (starting at $0 plus state fees)